galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 ![PCA overview](../../images/scrna-scanpy-pbmc3k/pca_overview.png)

-On these plot,s we see the different cells projected on the first 3 PCs.
-We can already see subpopulations of cells, but only 3 PCs are represented there and these plot like this are not so informative.
-It may be more interesting to project also the values for the genes, maybe the genes most involved in the 3 PCs.
+On these plots we see the different cells projected onto the first 3 PCs.
+We can already see subpopulations of cells, but only 3 PCs are represented there and plot like these are not so informative.
+It may be more interesting to project also the values for the genes, since perhaps these are the genes most involved in the 3 PCs.

 > ### {% icon hands_on %} Hands-on: Visualize the top genes associated with PCs
 >